Ka0Ri/Ka0Ri/README.md

 ### /ᐠﹷ ‸ ﹷ ᐟ\ﾉ  A Few Quick Facts
-- 🔭 I’m currently working at AISeed (a startup in South Korea) as a Reseacher
+- 💼 I’m currently working at AISeed (a startup in South Korea) as a Reseacher
-- 🌱 I’m currently learning AI related to CV, NLP, ML/DL
+- 💻 currently learning AI related to CV, NLP, ML/DL
-- 👯 I’m looking to collaborate with anyone who interests in AI
+- 🤝 I’m looking to collaborate with anyone who interests in AI
-- 💬 Ask me about Python, ML/DL, CV, NLP
 - ⚡ I love reading paper on arxiv and medium.